AFishingAddiction/AFishingAddiction.github.io/_posts/2023-04-11-best-topwater-lures-for-bass-fishing.md

       #   - The Spro Poppin Frog is a great topwater frog lure that is highly recommended by anglers
       #   - It has a realistic appearance, good action, and is durable
       #   - It is also great for catching bass in lakes where they feed on bluegill or panfish
-      #   - Some users have experienced issues with the lure's hookset, but it is still a popular choice among tournament bass fishermen
+      #   - Some anglers have experienced issues with the lure's hookset, but it is still a popular choice among tournament bass fishermen
       pros:
         - Realistic looking and great action
         - Excellent for topwater fishing with good walking ability